Canon 20D vs Nikon D90

 Studio photographers will appreciate that the Canon 20D (unlike the D90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 20D and the D90 have been discontinued, but can regularly be found used on eBay.
 The 20D was replaced by the Canon 30D, while the D90 was followed by the Nikon D7000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 20D vs Nikon D90

 So how do things add up?
 Is there a clear favorite between the Canon 20D and the Nikon D90?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 20D:

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.